 It is unknown and uncommon on the Everest Base Camp Trek.
 It is a rare Medical Condition.
 High Altitude Cerebral Oedema is a medical condition of the body and occurs when pressure increases in your brain to breach the capillary walls in the cranium.
 The brain gets less oxygen and accumulation happens in the brain.

 This medical condition is really rare.
-It occurs if you reach the elevation of 6000 meters.
+It occurs if you reach an elevation of 6000 meters.
 The patient might slowly fade away into a coma if left untreated.
-Immediate Medical attention should be provided
+Immediate medical attention should be provided

 HAPE (High Altitude Pulmonary Edema)